AnupriyaKumari/Youtube-Clone/README.md

 # Youtube-Clone
-I have cloned the UI of youtube using Tailwind CSS and Materialize CSS in order to have hands-on my command on Tailwind CSS
+I have clonned the UI of youtube using Tailwind CSS and Materialize CSS in order to hands-on my command on Tailwind CSS